mscarey/legislice/docs/guides/downloading.rst

 Loading an Enactment object
 ------------------------------

-If all you needed was to get a JSON response from the API, you could have used a more general Python library like ``requests``.
-Legislice also lets you load the JSON response as a :class:`legislice.enactments.Enactment` object, which has methods that allow you to select some but not all of the provision’s text.
+If all we needed was to get a JSON response from the API, we could have used a more general Python library like ``requests``.
+Legislice also lets us load the JSON response as a :class:`legislice.enactments.Enactment` object, which has methods for selecting some but not all of the provision’s text.
 One way to load an :class:`~legislice.enactments.Enactment` is with the :class:`~legislice.download.Client`'s :meth:`~legislice.download.Client.read_from_json` method.